-Allergic: Lupus-like syndrome associated with pulmonary reaction to nitrofurantoin has been reported.
-Also, angioedema; maculopapular, erythematous, or eczematous eruptions; anaphylaxis; arthralgia; myalgia; drug fever; and chills have been reported.
+Allergic: A lupus-like syndrome associated with pulmonary reactions to nitrofurantoin has been reported.
+Also, angioedema; maculopapular, erythematous, or eczematous eruptions; pruritus; urticaria; anaphylaxis; arthralgia; myalgia; drug fever; and chills have been reported.
 Hypersensitivity reactions represent the most frequent spontaneously-reported adverse events in worldwide postmarketing experience with nitrofurantoin formulations.